 - As a Consultant: Service corps consultants provide management consulting services in areas like planning, board development, and financial management.
 Consultants usually work in teams of 2 to 5 people.

 - As an Executive Advisor: Executive Advisors have experience in a leadership role in a nonprofit organization.
 As an executive advisor, you would provide either short-term advice to nonprofit executives on a specific issue, or mentor a leader for several months.

 - As a Coach: Our leadership coaches must be independently certified through a training program or have a strong background in human resources and have served as an internal coach for a company.
 As a coach, you would typically work with managers or senior leaders over a six-month period.
 Meetings can be held in-person or over the phone.

-- As a Pro Bono Volunteer Manager: Contribute 10 hours a week for 10 months as a pro bono volunteer manager of a human service organization through this United Way program.
-You will help an organization ramp up its volunteer efforts and build a plan for it to sustain a stronger, higher impact volunteer program.
-You earn a $1200 United Way of King County service award too!
+- As a Volunteer Manager Corps member: Contribute 10 hours a week for 8 months as a volunteer manager of a human service organization through this United Way program.
+You will help an organization develop the tools and systems it needs to more effectively engage with volunteer and community members.
+You earn an $800 United Way of King County service award too!

 - As an Internal Volunteer: 501 Commons welcomes volunteers to support general business and fundraising operations, and to help us research and develop new programs and services.
 You do not need to be a member of the service corps to do internal volunteer work.

 Our projects require volunteers to be available for meetings and phone calls during business hours.
 Some projects, like work with boards of directors, might also require evening or weekend work.